AbeerVaishnav13/Qimera-keyboard/README.md

 ## READ THESE VERY CAREFULLY BEFORE STARTING WITH THE BUILD!!!
 - The PCB is reversible and needs some extra caution while soldering items:
     - **For diodes, power switch, and reset switch:**
-        - Please make sure that these are soldered on the side of the PCB that will be on the bottom.
+        - Please make sure that all these are soldered on the SAME side of the PCB.
+This side will now be defined as the **BOTTOM side of each PCB** from here on.
 If soldered on the top side, there is a chance that the enclosure top plate wouldn't sit properly in between the PCB and the switches.
         - Also, ensure that the diodes are lined correctly while soldering them, i.e. the line on the diode matches the line on the silkscreen on which you are soldering the diode.

     - **For the MCU:**